 Creating language resources

-Besides teaching English, linguists may work in other areas related to language education, such as creating instructional materials, dictionaries, and tests.
+Besides teaching English, linguists may work in other areas related to language education, such as creating instructional materials like textbooks and dictionaries, and creating and administering language tests.

 Standardized language testing has become a large industry, which has in turn spawned an industry of test coaching and prepping.
 Linguists are needed to design tests of verbal ability, both in English and foreign languages.
 Companies in the testing industry include: